SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/NodeDrawTool/README.md

 #NodeDrawing Tools Sample

-This sample demonstrate how to draw a rectangle at runtime.
-To draw a shape, you have to activate the drawing tool by using the InteractionController property and you need to set the shape by using the DrawingObject property.
+This sample demonstrates how to draw a rectangle at runtime.
+To draw a shape, activate the drawing tool by using the InteractionController property and set the shape by using the DrawingObject property.

 Demo link: